Kristopher Prather: Professional career

 After qualifying for the championship finals four times in 2018 and twice more in early 2019 without winning, Prather broke through with his first PBA title in the PBA Scorpion Championship, held at the 2019 World Series of Bowling in Allen Park, Michigan.
 Based on points earned during the first 13 events of the 2019 season, he qualified as the #9 seed for the inaugural PBA Tour Playoffs.
 He was the only player to make the final four who did not earn a first-round bye.
 He defeated #4 seed Anthony Simonsen in the semifinal round on June 1, then topped #7 seed Bill O'Neill on June 2 to take the championship and $100,000 first place prize.
 Originally, the PBA Tour Playoffs was considered a non-title event.
 However, on December 6, 2019, the PBA announced that Prather would retroactively be awarded a PBA title for his win, giving him his second career Tour title.

-Kris was a member of the Portland Lumberjacks team, winners of the 2019 PBA League competition.
+Prather was a member of the Portland Lumberjacks team, winners of the 2019 PBA League competition.
 He was again a member of the Lumberjacks when they successfully defended their PBA League title in 2020.

 On February 9, 2020, Prather won the PBA Tournament of Champions held in Fairlawn, Ohio.
 As the #4 seed for the stepladder finals, he won all four matches, defeating four major titlists (Sean Rash, Jason Belmonte, Anthony Simonsen and Bill O'Neill) to capture his third PBA Tour title, first major, and second career $100,000 prize check.

 On June 6, 2020, Prather won the PBA Strike Derby, a non-title made-for-TV event where competitors attempt to bowl as many strikes as possible in two minutes.
 Seeded #4 after rolling 10 strikes in the first round, Prather went on to defeat Anthony Simonsen in the championship (fourth) round, 7–6, to claim the win and the $25,000 top prize.
 On July 22, Prather was crowned the PBA's "King of the Lanes" in a three-day, non-title event.
-He won the fifth challenge match (of six) in the event over PWBA player Gazmine Mason, and dethroned the reigning King, Sean Rash in the next match.
+He won the fifth challenge match (of six) in the event over PWBA player Gazmine Mason, and dethroned reigning King Sean Rash in the next match.
 He then defended his crown against the sixth and final challenger, PBA Hall of Famer Pete Weber.
 Despite the 2020 season being shortened by COVID-19, Prather posted a new career high in earnings with $223,285.